Project31/project31.github.io/pine64.md

 ### Docker and Kubernetes

 You can install docker, etcd, flanned and kubernetes from rpm as well but some of these packages are too old, so don't install these from rpm.
+We will manage these from ansible.

 ## References